ravi8x/Android-E-Commerce-PayTM/README.md

 Backend REST API
 ===================
-This app uses the backend REST API built in Laravel to list down the products and complete the transaction.
+This app uses the REST API built in Laravel to list down the products, manage orders and handling PayTM payment transactions.

-Refer the [Laravel PayTM](https://) project to know the REST API used for this project.
+Refer the [Laravel PayTM](https://github.com/ravi8x/Laravel-PayTM-Server) project to know the REST API used for this project.

 Changing the REST endpoint
 ===================
-Currenlty this repo uses, the demo REST API provided.
-You can change the base url in **app/build.gradle**
+Currenlty this repo uses the demo REST API provided.
+You can build the backend project and change the base url in **app/build.gradle** file.
 ```gradle
 productFlavors {
         dev {